Art Credit: Big Wind Along the River by Fae Kontje Gibbs

 -Or squelching consumerism and embracing conservation, with a return to carpentry or sewing?
 Or a swapping of chain stores for general stores?

-Let your imagination run wild or let intense practicality be your guide.
+Let your imagination run wild or let practicality be your guide.
 Be artful, be simple.
 It’s all welcome.

 Create a snapshot of the future you want – be it in a short story, letter, prayer, song, essay, or other form.
 See submission guidelines.
-Submission deadline-11/2.

 -------------------------------------------------------------------------